 The biology major is frequently chosen by students with career interests related to medicine, botany, zoology, molecular biology, environmental and conservation biology, teaching and secondary education in the sciences, and other careers.
 Qualified Winthrop students in biology are accepted for postgraduate study in many of those fields.
-Emphasizing a student's capacity to understand and conduct research, students pursuing the BS degree can tailor their program beyond the major's core curriculum to meet their specific needs.
-In addition, the department offers four sub-tracks within the program with more prescribed curricula: 1) B.S. in Biology with a concentration in Biomedical Research; 2) B.S. in Biology with a concentration in Medical Technology; and 4) B.S. in Biology with a concentration in Conservation Biology.
+Emphasizing a student's capacity to understand and conduct research, students pursuing the B.S. degree can tailor their program beyond the major's core curriculum to meet their specific needs.
+In addition, the department offers four sub-tracks within the program with more prescribed curricula: 1) B.S. in Biology with a concentration in Biomedical Research; 2) B.S. in Biology with Teacher Certification; 3) B.S. in Biology with a concentration in Medical Technology; and 4) B.S. in Biology with a concentration in Conservation Biology.

-The department offers excellent experiential learning opportunties through undergraduate research and internships that are important for students to matriculate into graduate programs, health profession programs, biology-related jobs, etc. Students can conduct undergraduate research for academic credit with faculty mentors in well-equipped research labs and at regional field sites.
+The department offers excellent experiential learning opportunities through undergraduate research and internships that are important for students to matriculate into graduate programs, health profession programs, biology-related jobs, etc. Students can conduct undergraduate research for academic credit with faculty mentors in well-equipped research labs and at regional field sites.
 Students can also earn up to three hours of internship credit towards their biology degree.
 Internships are available at a variety of institutions and corporations in Rock Hill and surrounding communities.